 Follow the leader"The Lion King” celebrates the circle of life, a natural progression in the animal kingdom in which leadership is passed from one generation to the next.
 But as William Shakespeare reminded us, "Uneasy lies the head that wears a crown.”
 Mufasa, the reigning Lion King, is challenged by his evil brother, Scar, who believes he, not Mufasa’s son, Simba, should be next in line to become king.
 Over time, Simba learns some painful but important lessons about the delicate circle of life.
 On his journey from a young cub to adulthood, Simba comes to realize that Scar’s motives are evil and self-serving.
 The two ultimately engage in a battle for supremacy, with Simba emerging as the true Lion King.

 Making it believableAlthough the stage version of "The Lion King” is based on Disney’s 1994 animated film of the same name, the creative team had to devise ways of making animal characters, all of whom are portrayed by actors, appear believable.
+The key to this complex puzzle was the design of some amazingly vivid masks, some of which cover the actors’ faces, while others rest atop their heads.
+"Director Julie Taymor had an incredible vision that took the movie and refashioned it in a way that was anything but cartoonish,” Klaisner said.
+"We have to remind ourselves sometimes that every one of these characters is an animal.

 MORE FROM NEWSOK